 On January 16th.
-2017, 30-35 people on the move crossed the Hungarian border near Bački, at around midnight.
-The group of 30-35 people included 4-5 minors, and 10-15 elderly people.
+2017, 30-35 people on the move crossed the Hungarian border near Bački Breg, around midnight.
+The group of 30-35 people included 4-5 minors and 10-15 elderly people.
 They got through on their first try and kept on walking for about two hours.
 They were then spotted by a helicopter with flashing lights.
-About forty police officers arrived, the group of 30-35 people hid in an apple orchard between the trees but the police found them.
+About forty police officers arrived, the group of 30-35 people hid in an apple orchard between the trees, but the police found them.

-The police did not ask any questions before they started beating them, but started beating the group of 30-35 people for about half an hour, using both batons and kicking them.
+The police did not ask any questions before they started beating them.
+They were beating the group of 30-35 people for about half an hour, both using batons and kicking them.
 The interviewee describes being kicked in the stomach.
 The police had three or four dogs that they were using to scare the group of 30-35 people, releasing the dogs on them and pulling them back.
-The police made them take of their clothes and searched their pockets and their bags.
-The police threw out everything found in the bags and kicked any person that tried to take their clothes back.
+The police made them take off their clothes, and searched their pockets and their bags.
+The police threw out everything they found in the bags and kicked any person that tried to take their clothes back.

 The police then opened the gate and forced them out by pushing and grabbing people by the head.
 A Serbian police car arrived on the other side.
 The group of 30-35 people then went to the Horgoš camp.